Hecate2/zk-principle/README.md

 Till now we have got an **interactive** ZKP.
 This requires the verifier and the prover to stay online, and pick their own secret parameters, making the proof valid for this time only.
 Third-parties cannot trust the result of untrusted verifiers.
 Additionally, the verifier has to store the picked *r*, *e* and *t(r)*, making ZKP a stateful operation, dirtier to handle in computer systems.
 In practice, we still want a non-interactive ZKP system, and meanwhile make trustworthy proofs for everyone.

 Remember that the verifier should pick secret values *r* and *e*, and **have to remember 2 stateful values *e* and *t(r)* until the proof is verified**.
 The two values now needs to be encrypted to be stored in the public.
 On the first touch, we may think we can use exponents again, and homomorphically encrypt the two values.

 But unfortunately, **we cannot multiply two different homomorphically encrypted values** (we just used multiplication of a secret value with a public one).
-(Also **we cannot use a homomorphically encrypted value as an exponent**.)
+(Also **we cannot use a homomorphically encrypted value as an exponent**.).
+Consider that, E(p) and E(q) are usually in an extremely large range (remember that the modulus *n* is large; otherwise we can use brute force to find p and q).
+If we want to compute pq, we try p+p+p+... for q times in the raw number field, and actually multiply E(p) for E(q) times in the encrypted field, which is too slow to be computed.

 We will use another tool called **cryptographic pairing** (or **bilinear map**) for the purpose.
 In the following sections we are going to introduce the tools we need for it.

-#### Set
+#### Set (optional)

 A set is a quite primitive concept, meaning just a set of things.
 When a specific set is defined, we can tell whether a specific thing belongs to the set or not.
 A set can include an infinite count of things.
 For example, you can define set **Z** that includes all integers, and tell that the number 0.1 does not belong to the set.
 Sets can include tuples of "things".
 For example, you can define **R^3** as all tuples of **three** real numbers.
 Using the set **R^3** you can describe coordinates in a 3-D space.

-#### Map and function
+#### Map and function (optional)

 A **map** is also a serious primitive mathematical concept, which, when you query something from a source set (called "domain set"), picks **one or more things** from a target set (called "range set").
 Just think of a real map that maps the coordinates on the surface of the earth, to things drawn on paper.
 When you pick a point on the surface of the earth, a real map tells you there is a parking lot, and also nice restaurant to try.